espena/wp-csp-core-patches/README.md

 patches does.
 There's a couple of reasons why.
 First and foremost, the patches do not change anything substantial in the code.
 It merely appends an extra, static attribute to inline `<script>` and `<style>` tags.
-An update or reinstall of WordPress will revert the patches, which is no big deal.
+An update or reinstall of WordPress will revert the patches, which is fine.
 Then you will have to run the apply script again, or bail out and allow `unsafe-inline` in your CSP header.
+It makse no sense to run PHP code for each page rendering to re-insert a few static attributes when all it takes is a small modification of the original output code.
+Besides, the patch file format leaves for anyone to easily inspect the modifications in identified files.
+That is good from a security perspective.

 ---